Click Here To Schedule A Consultation

 Who does Botox for TMJ Disorders?

 When it comes to choosing a provider to perform your Botox injections for TMJ treatment, it is always recommended to seek an experienced board-certified dermatologist, like Dr. Michele Green, in New York City.
 A facial plastic surgeon, dentist, and nurse injector are all healthcare professionals who may also offer Botox injections for TMJ.
 A board-certified cosmetic dermatologist, however, not only has extensive medical knowledge of facial muscles involved with TMJ but also takes into great consideration the cosmetic effects of Botox and the patient’s aesthetic goals.
-When you consult with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, she will work with you to customize your Botox treatment plan so that it is best suited to address your needs and achieve your ideal aesthetic results.
+When you consult with Dr. Green at her private dermatology office in the Upper East Side, she will work with you to customize your Botox treatment plan so that it is best suited to address your needs and achieve your ideal results.

 How to get started with Botox Treatment for TMJ today?

 Jaw tension and pain associated with temporomandibular joint disorders can significantly negatively impact one’s overall quality of life.
 Botox treatment for TMJ can relieve facial pain, reduce migraines and the soreness of jaw muscles, and minimize other TMJ symptoms.
 Additionally, by reducing the masseter muscles, TMJ Botox treatment can produce a facial slimming effect and create a more V-shaped jawline that many find desirable.
-If you are seeking a non-invasive treatment option for TMJ or interested in Botox injections in the masseter muscles for cosmetic facial slimming, Dr. Green in NYC can help.
+If you are seeking a non-invasive treatment option for TMJ or interested in Botox injections in the masseter muscles for cosmetic facial slimming, Dr. Michele Green in NYC can help.

 Dr. Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive treatment options, including TMJ Botox.
 Dr. Green was among the first dermatologists in NYC to offer Botox injections.
 She has been expertly performing what’s been described as the “best Botox treatments” in New York at her private dermatology office in the Upper East Side of Manhattan for decades.
 She is consistently voted one of the best physicians in New York City by Castle Connolly, the New York Times, Super Doctors, and New York Magazine for her dedication to her patients and expertise.
 Embracing a less-is-more philosophy and taking a holistic approach regarding rejuvenation, Dr. Green customizes each patient’s treatment plan to address their specific concerns and achieve their personal aesthetic goals.
 To schedule a consultation with Dr. Green and get started with your personalized Botox treatment today, contact us online or call the NYC office at 212-535-3088.